srnunio/flutter_pub_dev/README.md

 ##### available on play store (https://shorturl.at/xFJS1)
 ##### official website (https://pub.dev/packages)

 #### Find and use packages to build Dart and Flutter apps.
 This application does not require user authentication and data in this application comes from the https://pub.dartlang.org/api/

+## Getting Started 🚀

+- Clone the repo
+- Install the dependicies
+- Run it

 ## Features

 - **List packages**